This training material will come around most topics of what is good to know in order to perform FFT analysis with high efficiency.

 In the example below, we have a signal with a frequency of 256.5 Hz and an amplitude of 1.
 The frequency resolution in our case is 2 Hz.
 When we add a free marker on the peak (non-interpolated), we see that the marker is at 256 Hz and has an amplitude of 0,97 (because the amplitude is split between two peaks).

 If we want to get the exact value, we have to interpolate the peak.
 To get the right interpolation, at least three lines on each side (left and right) have to have a smaller value than the peak.
 Now, the frequency of the peak is in the exact position.
 Also, the amplitude has the right value.

-It is possible to estimate the actual frequency and amplitude to a greater resolution than given by delta frequency (df).
-Dewesoft uses a weighted average of the values around a detected peak to calculate exact frequency and amplitude values.
+It is possible to estimate the actual frequency and amplitude to a greater resolution than given by the delta frequency (df).
+Dewesoft uses a weighted average of the values around a detected peak to calculate the exact frequency and amplitude values.

 Also, if two or more frequency peaks are within six lines of each other, they contribute to inflating the estimated powers and skewing the actual frequencies.
 But anyway, if two peaks are that close, they are probably already interfering with one another because of the spectral leakage.